Ha:mo service in Grenoble, France

 Toyota is engaged in this project with Grenoble City and EPCs and has provided 70 ultra-compact EVs including i-ROADs.
 It has also developed a last-mile-mobility management system and smartphone apps.
 The EVs and systems are supported with Toyota's latest technology.

-To ensure easy and convenient services Toyota offers two smartphone apps for optimal route selection and vehicle reservation.
-Toyota has created both hardware and software enabling optimal traffic systems.
+To ensure easy and convenient services this project offers two smartphone apps for optimal route selection and vehicle reservation.

 A smartphone app will provide the optimal route guidance through a combination of private cars, public transport and last-mile mobility.